What is MACRS?

-MACRS is an acronym for Modified Accelerated Cost Recovery System, which is the name given to the system created by the Internal Revenue Service to standardize the depreciation of property acquired for business use.
+MACRS is an acronym for the Modified Accelerated Cost Recovery System, which is the name given to the system created by the Internal Revenue Service to standardize the depreciation of property acquired for business use.
 Standardize?
 Maybe.
 Simplify?
 The total opposite.

 I'll be honest with you, in the days spent researching the formulas needed to create the MACRS calculator I couldn't help but be totally amazed at how a bureaucratic agency can take an otherwise simple expense formula and complicate it so thoroughly that it takes a 119-page document to explain it.
 Unbelievable!

-On most of my calculator pages you will find that I attempt to cover all of the bases for those wanting to learn how to manually calculate the results the calculator was designed for.
+On most of my calculator pages, you will find that I attempt to cover all of the bases for those wanting to learn how to manually calculate the results the calculator was designed for.
 However, thanks to the IRS and their ruling factions, I'm sorry to report that the calculator on this page is an exception.

-In the case of this calculator, all I can offer is a summary of the parts of the publication that are applicable to the typical small business.
+In the case of this calculator, all I can offer is a summary of the parts of the publication that is applicable to the typical small business.
 If you own a farm, a speedway, an energy company, or any of the other 100+ non-typical types of businesses, and want to know exactly what your depreciation expense is, you may need to either hire a tax lawyer, or spend a week studying the Publication 946 -- depending on what type of business you are engaged in and on whether or not you have an infallible, photographic memory.

-In order to calculate MACRS depreciation you will need to determine five different variables that make up the formula.
+In order to calculate MACRS depreciation, you will need to determine five different variables that make up the formula.
 I will try to summarize each as they relate to the typical business.

-Basis is the cost to acquire the property (price, sales tax, etc.), less any land that was included in the acquisition cost, less the percentage the property will be used for personal use.
+The basis is the cost to acquire the property (price, sales tax, etc.), less any land that was included in the acquisition cost, less the percentage the property will be used for personal use.
 Note that since MACRS fully depreciates property, salvage value is not used to adjust the basis.

 A property's classification determines which depreciation method you can use, as well as its allowable cost recovery period.

-At last count Table B-1 in IRS publication 946 lists 13 different classes of property.
+At last count, Table B-1 in IRS publication 946 lists 13 different classes of property.
 However, before you can make a final decision as to your property's recovery period, you must first read through more than 120 different activity classifications listed in Table B-2 to see if the activity the property is used for overrides the recovery period as stated in Table B-1.

 While there are 9 different recovery periods (3, 5, 7, 10, 15, 20, 25, 27.5, and 39 years), most businesses property falls into the 5, 7, 27.5, or 39 year recovery period.
 The allowable recovery period for a specific property depends on which classification you decide it belongs in.

-Depending on what type of property you are depreciating, you may have the option of choosing either the declining balance method or the straight line method.
-If you are depreciating real property you have no choice but to use the straight line method.
+Depending on what type of property you are depreciating, you may have the option of choosing either the declining balance method or the straight-line method.
+If you are depreciating real property you have no choice but to use the straight-line method.

 Furthermore, if using a declining balance method, at the point in the recovery period where it becomes more advantageous to use the straight-line method, the depreciation schedule switches to the straight-line method for the remainder of the recovery period.
 After all, if you never switched to the straight-line method you would never be able to fully depreciate the property.

-Convention is the term used by the IRS to describe what percentage of the property cost can be recovered the first year an asset is placed in service.
+The convention is the term used by the IRS to describe what percentage of the property cost can be recovered the first year an asset is placed in service.
 This percentage depends on which of the three following conventions the property falls into: